clarkstontechnology/marketing/tests/README.md

 ## E2E Tests (Playwright)

-End-to-end tests are located in the `e2e/` directory and use Playwright for browser automation.
+End-to-end tests are located in the `e2e/` directory and use Playwright for browser automation. **The test suite focuses on functional testing** to ensure all features work correctly across different browsers and devices.

 ### Reporter Configuration